jaikarans/trigonometry-graph/README.md

 ![](Demo.gif)

 ## Suggestions
-* You may get error while running `index.html` to prevent this you need a http server install.
+* You may get error while running `index.html`, to prevent this you need a http server.
 You can install `Live Server` Extension if you are using vscode.